knilios/final_project/README.md

 1. The Admin's code hasn't been completed at all.
 2. An advisor might not be able to join multiple projects.
 3. The feature evaluating project where 3 outsider evaluate the project to determine the fate of the project at the end is not implemented.
+4. The login.csv is not generating automatically.
+5. Currently the system has no code for reseting itself, so to reset the system, manual file deletion and modification must be perform.